kdolgikh/Traffic-Light/README.md

 ## Implementation Notes

-- The design defines a pattern for the controller implementation based on the requirements outlined below, while leaving most features unimplemented, with only one or two provided as examples.
+- The design defines a pattern for the controller implementation based on the requirements outlined above, while leaving most features unimplemented, with only one or two provided as examples.
 - JSON is chosen for the controller configuration due to the following advantages:
   - It supports a schema-based configuration pattern, providing guidance for config creators.
-  - It enables validation against the schema using online or external tools without executing it on the controller.
+  - It enables validation against the schema using online or other tools without executing it on the controller.
   - It facilitates complex configurations, including conditional requirements, while minimizing data repetition.
   - In the future, once a stable JSON Schema validator written in C/C++ becomes available, the custom validation can be replaced with it.